stefansonski/dotfiles/README.md

      and `:NeoBundleUpdate` and no output is generated.

-  1. For YouCompleteMe to work with C/C++ support an appropriate clang version has to be available (Debian Jessie is working).
+  1. For YouCompleteMe to work with C/C++ support an appropriate clang version has to be available (Debian Jessie and Testing is working).
 If the build is failing, see the README of [YouCompleteMe] (https://github.com/Valloric/YouCompleteMe).
+     For debian use the following packages.

+     ```sh
+     sudo apt install llvm-dev libboost-dev libboost-python-dev libboost-filesystem-dev libboost-system-dev libboost-regex-dev libboost-thread-dev
+     ```

   1. To use vim-clang-format in vim, install a clang-format package with version 3.4 or greater.
 Adapt the line `g:clang_format#command` to your